 #9.
 Wood ash for soap.

-If you have ever touched and felt wood ash, then you know there is an abrasiveness there that is great for cleaning.
-But to actually make lye with your ash?
+How it Helps: If you have ever touched and felt wood ash, then you know there is an abrasiveness there that is great for cleaning.
+But to make lye with your ash?
 That is something I have not tried.

-You can read how it’s done HERE.
+How to Add: You can read how to make soap here.
 It is surprisingly simple.

-You can also add a bit of water and use it to clean copper as well.
-Just add enough to make a paste and polish copper so it looks new again.
+You can also add a bit of water and use it to clean copper items.
+Add enough to make a paste and polish copper, so it looks new again.

 Where Not To Use Wood Ash